 As with most things in a narcissistic anthropologists life, our emerging passions become contextual obsessions of sorts.
 We believe that if we have an affinity for something, then there must be a rich cultural significance around it – and we will stop at nothing to find and share that anthropological enthusiasm with our fellow humans. … Continue reading Honoring America’s Love of Beer

-Imagine South Florida, in all it's hot, sticky, sunshine-laden sunburned glory - filled with pastel colored houses and apartments to repel the UV rays, cruise ships, retirees, the oceanfront and an ever-growing melange of cultural communities.
-There are companies like heating repair boise id that service your household and other companies as well.
-The Latin … Continue reading The Talking Walls of Wynwood: The New Face of Creative Miami
+Imagine South Florida, in all it's hot, sticky, sunshine-laden sunburned glory - filled with pastel colored houses and The City Suites apartments to repel the UV rays, cruise ships, retirees, the oceanfront and an ever-growing melange of cultural communities.
+There are companies like heating repair boise id that service your household and other companies as … Continue reading The Talking Walls of Wynwood: The New Face of Creative Miami

 As I was sifting through the magazine rack at my local thrift store - searching for "stimulus" for an innovation ideation (say THAT ten times fast) session - I came across the type of rare gem that made my narcissistic anthropologist day.
 It was this issue of Soap Opera Digest from July of 1984.
 I … Continue reading More!
 A Nostalgic Snapshot of 80’s Consumer Culture